zserge/zserge.github.io/src/blog/tcl-interpreter.md

 static int tcl_cmd_puts(struct tcl *tcl, tcl_value_t *args, void *arg) {
 	tcl_value_t *text = tcl_list_at(args, 1);
 	puts(tcl_string(text));
-	return FNORMAL;
+	return FNORMAL; /* continue to the next command normally */ }
-}
 ```

 It takes an interpreter object, a list of arguments and an optional pointer to
 some context.
-Some commands have fixed arity, then interpreter controls it.
-For
+Some commands have fixed arity, then the interpreter controls it.
-zero arity the command must control it internally, which makes it possible to
+For zero arity the command must control it internally, which makes it possible
-use variadic arguments.
+to use variadic arguments.

 ## What's next?

-It was a fun to write a real Tcl interpreter.
+It was fun to write a real Tcl interpreter.
 It was even more fun to actually
 use it on a real MCU.
 Good test coverage and no memory leaks (according to
 valgrind) make it a good candidate for low-end scripting.